Introduction to Project Costings

 This functionality is suitable for a diverse range of industries, not just large organisations or industrial businesses.
 For example, financial institutions, logistics companies, the hospitality sector, and crewing organisations.

 Using Project Costings is a simple way of keeping track of work being carried out.
 It can also track chargeable time against budgets within your business.
 This in turn helps you quantify organisation profitability.
-It also monitors productivity with greater visibility of your resource usage, be there that items/inventory or employees’ time.
+It also monitors productivity with greater visibility of your resource usage, be it items/inventory or employees’ time.

 What can using Project Costings do for your business?